 ACCESS & LOCATION:

-The main lodge building is a very grand affair, a large stone-and-thatch structure in an elevated position with amazing views across sprawling plains as far as Mount Kilimanjaro!
+The main lodge building is a grand affair – a large stone-and-thatch structure in an elevated position, with breathtaking views across sprawling plains as far as Mount Kilimanjaro!
 The lounge contains lots of comfortable sofas and armchairs around coffee tables, in addition to a library area with further seating and a couple of bookcases.
 The palette involves mainly earthy tones, complemented by wildlife artwork on the walls.
-In the dining room, there are shiny separate tables and upright chairs – for outdoor dining, there is a delightful sun terrace.
-The swimming pool is located just a few steps down from this deck and it boasts its own seating area with patio furniture and sunloungers.
-This is a great spot to relax and enjoy the view!
-Finally, there is an internet room, with free and unlimited WiFi.
+There’s both indoor and outdoor dining with a delightful sun terrace.
+The swimming pool is located just a few steps down from this deck, with its own seating area, patio furniture, and sunloungers.
+This is a great spot to relax and enjoy the view.
+Finally, there is an internet room, with free and unlimited Wi-Fi.

-The guest accommodation at Ol Donyo Lodge consists of three options – room with pool, room without pool, family villa.
-Each room is the size of half a villa, so there is the possibility for a large group to occupy a whole villa.
-The pool villas have names – El Mau, Nyati and Sirra – and are arranged to the north-west of the main lodge, along the hillside.
-Each unit contains a bedroom with double bed or twin beds, a lounge with fireplace and comfy furniture, a veranda with steps leading up to a rooftop sleeping area featuring four-poster ‘star bed’, and a plunge pool!
+Each guest room at Ol Donyo contains a bedroom with double bed or twin beds, a lounge with fireplace and comfy furniture, a veranda with steps leading up to a rooftop sleeping area featuring four-poster ‘star bed’, and a plunge pool.

-Each room without pool – Mpya and Asali – is situated to the south-east of the main lodge and is identical to a pool room except, of course, for the absence of plunge pool.
-And the family villa, close to the lodge, is the size of two rooms, with a larger plunge pool.
-Furnishings throughout the accommodation are rustic in style, with the same palette as the communal areas.
-All en-suite facilities comprise flush toilet, twin washbasins, and indoor and outdoor showers.
-This really is luxury living – and all with spectacular vistas too!
+There is a family villa, the Sambu Suite, close to the lodge, which is the size of two rooms and offers a larger plunge pool.
+Furnishings throughout the accommodation are rustic yet elegant in style, with the same palette as the communal areas.
+All en-suite facilities comprise flush toilets, twin washbasins, and indoor and outdoor showers.

-All staff are fully committed to ensuring guests have a superb say – nothing is too much trouble!
-Food and drink comes full board and guests can choose to eat separately or in the convivial setting of the main dining room.
+All staff are fully committed to ensuring guests have a superb stay – nothing is too much trouble.
+Spa treatments are also available if you fancy unwinding with a massage between safari excursions.
+Food and drink comes full board and guests can decide to eat separately or in the convivial setting of the main dining room.
 Typically, there is an early breakfast with hot and cold dishes, a light buffet-style lunch of three courses, a lovely afternoon tea, and a three-course dinner.